lsst-sqre/sqr-001/index.rst

   This is GitHub's git-lfs website and links to the canonical client source code, issues and documentation.

-  Because this was the first (and main) repo transitioned, user-oriented notes can be found in afwdata's README.
-As this service is extended, it will be rehomed.

 - `LSST's developer guide <http://developer.lsst.io/en/latest/tools/git_lfs.html>`_